Innovation in Community, Policy and Leadership (I-CPL)

 The model of the concentration (below) communicates how the faculty members envision the development of student learning and the convergence of the learning experience during the concentration year.
 Building on the knowledge, attitude and skill outcomes of the core year or on the outcomes of the BSW, Innovation in Community, Policy and Leadership are contextualized within broad themes of social distress and social change emanating out of injustice.
 Practice in this context incorporates the vulnerability, marginalization and injustice which members of certain populations bear disproportionately.
 This context shapes the Concentration and gives social and cultural meaning to the competencies that form the effective social worker in Innovation in Community, Policy and Leadership.
 Three intersecting career paths emerge from the learning experience (leading effective organizations, developing and sustaining effective communities, and developing and sustaining effective policies).
 All social workers work for an organization in a community, that is shaped by and shapes a policy context.
 Students may select courses that emphasize certain practice skills.

 The content of these streams is designed to increase student awareness of career possibilities in Innovation in Community, Policy and Leadership.
-Students also develop and deepen their awareness of the settings where Innovation in Community, Policy and Leadership can take place through their field placements, class discussions, and firsthand experience in field situations.
+Students also develop and deepen their awareness of the settings where Innovation in Community, Policy and Leadership can take place through their practicum placements, class discussions, and firsthand experience in community situations.